First lady: Peru

 Keiko Fujimori took over the duties of first lady at the age of 19, after the divorce of her father Alberto Fujimori and her mother Susana Higuchi.

 Philippines

 Elpidio Quirino was a widower when he assumed the presidency since his wife was killed during World War II, and as such, he appointed his daughter, Victoria Quirino-Gonzalez to serve as first lady and hostess of Malacañang Palace.

-Benigno Aquino III had never married throughout his presidency, so Palace staff take over duties traditionally reserved for the first lady, such as organising state dinners and entertaining guests.
+Benigno Aquino III had never married throughout his presidency, so Palace staff and occasionally, his sisters (primarily presidential sister Kris Aquino), take over duties traditionally reserved for the first lady, such as organising state dinners and entertaining guests.

 Rodrigo Duterte had been previously married to Elizabeth Zimmerman until filing for an annulment in 2000, he has since been in a relationship with Honeylet Avanceña.
 When he was elected in 2016, he announced his daughter Sara would become the first lady, she would later decline the offer to focus on her duties as Mayor of Davao City.
 The position would go on to be vacant throughout his presidency, as Duterte had not designated someone to be the first lady.